soodritesh/Code-with-Terraform-in-AWS/README.md

 We will use code snippets of providers we will need for this project from the official [terraform documentation](https://registry.terraform.io/browse/providers).

-First, we need `AWS provider to create an environment to deploy our application in the cloud.
+First, we need `An AWS provider to create an environment to deploy our application in the cloud.
 We need to configure `region` and user credentials for the aws provider.
 I will create `variables.tf` file to store my variable names and `myvars.auto.tfvars` to pass my variable values.

 We need to configure `aws credentials`.
-For this, you can run `aws configure` command and provide your `Access Keys ID` and `Secret Access Key`.
+For this, you can run the `aws configure` command and provide your `Access Keys ID` and `Secret Access Key`.

 We also need `GitHub` provider to be able to fetch the code from our GitHub repository with Terraform.
-As security credentials for GitHub, we will create a TOKEN and provide it in github provider block.
+As security credentials for GitHub, we will create a TOKEN and provide it in GitHub provider block.

 ![](images/github-token.png)